ZINE — BODY.TXT vol001

 No notifications.
 No updates.

-Each volume a different constellation,
+Each volume a different constellation.

-timeless lessons for the ones who are listening.
+Timeless lessons for those who are listening.